devleaks/followthegreens/docs/issues.md

 In rare, known circumstances, the Follow Me Car may produce little "jumps" rather than smoothly follow a curve.
 This happens when 2 turns are too close to each other, when the first turn "terminates" inside the second turn.
 This is a rare event as taxiways are more often large straight lines.

+# User Interface

+When using operating system-type windows, it does not resize when switching _Advanced options_ on or off.